electron/electronjs.org-old/_docs/api/session.md

   * `cancel` Boolean
   * `responseHeaders` Object (optional) - When provided, the server is assumed to have responded with these headers.
+  * `statusLine` String (optional) - Should be provided when overriding `responseHeaders` to change header status otherwise original response header's status will be used.

 #### `ses.webRequest.onResponseStarted([filter, ]listener)`